nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 - **Required sections:**
     - yaml index header with `title:`
     - Short description of the persona's biological/computational experience, their role and responsibilities, and relation to any of the other personas in the Use Case Library
-    - A bullet point section listing assumptions about the persona's credentials e.g., access to the CFDE
+    - A bullet point section listing assumptions about the persona e.g., access to the CFDE

 #### `Objective` files <a name="obj-files"></a>
 - Use the [objective file template](https://github.com/nih-cfde/use-case-library-build/tree/latest/library_file_templates/library-obj-template.md) to enter the required sections